ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-01-06-where-will-your-beliefs-take-you.md

 toc: true  # (default for Table of Contents is true)
 ---

 _What I'm about to describe is a terrible tragedy.
 I say this somberly and seriously.
 I think we can learn from this and find a better path forward.
-I hope it inspires followers of President Trump to leave his fold, for he is leading them astray and the consequences are serious._
+I hope it inspires followers of President Trump to leave his fold, for he is leading them astray and the consequences are severe._

 To anyone who thinks President Trump is just a funny guy, perhaps mildly led astray but really just a wonderful man and President looking out for your country and doing what's right for us all, let me introduce you to someone else who deeply admires and loves this man: her name is Ashli Babbitt.